michaelknigge/afpbox/README.md

 and which not.

 Here is an example how to use the `PtocaParser`.
 This sample removes all NOPs from the PtocaControlSequence block and constructs a new PTOCA block.
-The sampe is rather dumb, buggy and incomplete but it shows the idea behind the `PtocaControlSequenceHandler` and how to use it.
+The sampe is rather dumb and incomplete but it shows the idea behind the `PtocaControlSequenceHandler` and how to use it.

 ```java